 If you are processing manually: After preprocessing your lights, go to

 Background Extraction.
 Set the polynom order to 1 or 2 and tick

 If you are using script or via console: Use a [

 seqsubskycommand](https://siril.readthedocs.io/en/stable/Commands.html#seqsubsky after preprocessing command.
 Don’t forget to call sequence prefixed with

 Note: if you are separating layers from color images (Ha or Ha/OIII), this step must be done after layers extraction on each layer.

 Why do I get error messages with my AVI files? #

-While siril is able to convert, load and do basic processing of AVI and any film file, the more complex algorithms are not available for this type of sequences.
-We have a page on the free-astro wiki explaining why these file formats should not be used for astronomy and why SER files should be used instead.
+While Siril is able to convert, load and do basic processing of AVI and any film file, the more complex algorithms are not available for this type of sequences.
+We have a page on the documentation explaining why these file formats should not be used for astronomy and why SER files should be used instead.

 Processing images is a resource-intensive operation.
 Siril tries to use all memory and processor cores and threads it can get.
 In general, it adapts well to various operating conditions, but sometimes it badly detects the available memory, or a single image can be too large to fit entirely in memory for the various processing steps.
 In that case, virtual memory of the operating system is used if it exists, and this is extremely slow because it uses the hard disks.

 The other reason would be that you are using a rotational hard disk drive, which you shouldn’t for image processing because it’s too slow and will wear off too fast.